Fattcat/esp32-433MHz-Rx-Tx-Test/README.md

 - SDA --> GPIO 21

 # 📝 NOTE 📝
-- 📝 DO NOT UPLOAD code which DOESN´T USE some components (If unsupported component is connected)
+- 📝 DO NOT UPLOAD code which DOESN´T USE APPROPRIATE components (If unsupported component is connected)
 - 📝 UPLOAD SPECIFFIC CODE ONLY When u use Full set (like Display / or without, Serial usage / or without)
 - 📝 !
 PLEASE READ SPECIFFIC DOCS DOWN ! 📝